 It should also be noted that intestinal parasites are not an overwhelming issue in our area, (New England), so we are not dealing here with which flea products deal with which intestinal worms.
 In much of the country this is an important consideration, and should be discussed with your veterinarian.

 Nothing is 100% for ticks.
 If your pet is on a good flea preventative like Frontline or Nexgard, and he has a flea infestation, something odd is going on and we have to figure out what it is.
 However, calling us to tell us that the tick prevention did not work because you found a tick on your dog, or believing that a dog on good tick prevention cannot get Lyme is, sadly, optimistic.
-However, good tick prevention can certainly greatly reduce the number of ticks, which will infest your pet, and is strongly recommended for dogs with tick exposure.
+That being said, good tick prevention can certainly greatly reduce the number of ticks which will infest your pet, and is strongly recommended for dogs with tick exposure.

 Also, ticks are not as seasonal as fleas.
 While they tend to peak in April and May they can be a problem during many months of the year.
 November has been a terrible month for ticks the last two years.
 And, oddly, January is often bad if there is no snow cover.

 Fortunately, our two recommendations for fleas, Nexgard and Seresto, are also very good choices for tick control.
 While perhaps slightly less effective, the spot products like Frontline and Advantix are still quite good as well.